usds/website-staging/_news-and-blog/2024-08-13-10-years-of-usds.md

 blog_page: true

 # Carousel (Edit this)
-carousel_title: "10 Years of the U.S. Digital Service: Transforming Government for the Digital Age"
+carousel_title: "10 years of the U.S. Digital Service: Transforming government for the digital age"
 carousel_summary: "The accomplishments of USDS over the past decade demonstrate that the government can and should meet the highest standards of digital excellence."
 # partial path to image
 carousel_image: /news-and-blog/2024-08-13-10-years-of-usds/10-years-of-usds.jpg